 I published an article on April 4, "Gazans, 'The Bravest People on Earth,' Confront Hamas" about the activities that peaked in late March.
-The protests continue but the media ignores them, so X provides most information.
+The protests continue but the media tends to ignore them, so X provides much of the information.
 Here are some captions of recent videos:

 Ariel Oseran: "Thousands of Gazans are out in the streets of Jabalia, Northern Gaza, in renewed anti-Hamas protests.
 Crowds are chanting, 'Hamas are scum, Hamas are terrorists!'"